HExSA-Lab/nautilus/README.md

 Program under the Office of Advanced Scientific Computing Research in the DOE Office of Science.
-Sandia National Laboratories is a multi-program laboratory managed and operated by Sandia Corporation, a wholly owned subsidiary of Lockheed Martin Corporation, for the U.S. Department of Energyâ€™s National Nuclear Security Administration under contract DE-AC04-94AL85000.
+Sandia National Laboratories is a multi-program laboratory managed and operated by Sandia Corporation, a wholly owned subsidiary of Lockheed Martin Corporation, for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-AC04-94AL85000.

 Kyle C. Hale (c) 2018